HermannStettin/event-scheduler-ai/README.md

     GOOGLE_API_KEY="paste_your_key_here"
     ```

+**Important note:**

+Environment variable for Gemini should be strictly GOOGLE_API_KEY (not GEMINI_API_KEY, AI_API_KEY etc.)

-**Step 5: Run the Application**
+**Step 5: Install the Google Cloud CLI (`gcloud`)**

-1.  **First Run (Authentication):** A browser window will open asking you to log in to Google and grant permission.
-Log in with the same account you added as a "Test User".
-A `token.json` file will be created automatically.
-2.  **Get a Doc/Sheet ID:** Create a test Google Doc or Sheet with some event text and copy its ID from the URL.
-ID is the string after /d/.
-3.  **Run from your terminal:**
+*   Follow the official installation instructions: [Google Cloud CLI Installation Guide](https://cloud.google.com/sdk/docs/install)

+After installation, close and reopen your terminal, or run `gcloud init` to ensure it's configured.

+**Step 6: Log in and Create the Default Credentials**

+1. Make sure you are in your project directory and your virtual environment is activated.
+2. Run the following command in your terminal:

     ```bash
-    # For a Google Doc
-    python main.py --doc-id "the-id-of-your-doc"

-    # For a Google Sheet
-    python main.py --sheet-id "the-id-of-your-sheet"
+    gcloud auth application-default login
     ```

----
+    *   Your web browser will open to a Google login page.
+    *   Log in with the **same Google account** you used to create your Google Cloud project and enable the APIs.
+    *   You will be asked to grant permissions to the "Google Cloud SDK".
+Click **Allow**.
+    *   You'll see a confirmation page, and your terminal will show "Credentials saved!".

+This command creates a JSON file with your authentication info in a hidden folder on your computer (e.g., `~/.config/gcloud/application_default_credentials.json` on Linux/macOS).